Despondency had an address. Ours.

-Judgement and disappointment is being doled out to me, in generous portions and on a daily basis, by the community and at home.
+Judgement and disappointment was being doled out to me, in generous portions and on a daily basis, by the community and by my family.

 When my father’s powerful bear like paw of a hand came down on me, it forced my head to snap sideways.
-Enraged On pure enraged reflex, I barreled into him, knocking him backwards, with such force that the satisfyingly clean cracking sound of skull meeting stone reverberated in the air.
+On pure reflex, I barreled into him, knocking him backwards, with such force that the satisfyingly clean cracking sound of skull meeting stone reverberated in the air.

 I let her drop into a heap next to him.

 I never looked back.